jlev/gatsby-transformer-geocodio/README.md

 ## Options

-api_key: Your OpenCage API Key.
+api_key: Your Geocodio API Key.
 Get one at https://geocod.io/

 nodeTypes: An array of geocoding configurations, one for each node type that you want to geocode (or reverse geocode).
 Each element in the array is an object which needs to contain the following elements, depending on whether you want to forward- or reverse-geocode.

+additionalFields: A list of additional fields to request from Geocodio.
+List of options at https://www.geocod.io/docs/#fields

+limit: The maximum number of results to return.
+The default is no limit.

 ### Forward geocoding an node type